Dwayne Johnson: Hollywood Rock (2003)

 The Rock defeated Stone Cold Steve Austin (left) in Austin's final match at WrestleMania XIX in March 2003.

 The Rock returned on the January 30, 2003, episode of SmackDown! to set up another match with Hulk Hogan at No Way Out on February 23.
 Because of negative fan reaction during previous matches as a result of his budding acting career, the Rock turned heel.
-He also started a new persona that has been called Hollywood Rock, with a new look and a shaved head.
+He also started a new persona that has been called "Hollywood Rock", with a new look and a shaved head.
 The Rock defeated Hogan at No Way Out before moving to the Raw brand.
-There, he had various small feuds, including one with The Hurricane.
-He also began performing "Rock Concerts", segments in which he played the guitar and mocked WWE performers and fans in song.
+There, the Rock had various small feuds, including one with The Hurricane.
+The Rock also began performing "Rock Concerts", segments in which he played the guitar and mocked WWE performers and fans in song.

 After failing to win a number one contendership for the World Heavyweight Championship, the Rock went into another program with Stone Cold Steve Austin.
 This led to a match at WrestleMania XIX on March 30, which called back to their previous two WrestleMania encounters, both of which Austin had won.
 The Rock won after delivering three consecutive Rock Bottoms, ending their long-running rivalry in what turned out to be Austin's final match, until WrestleMania 38.
-The next night, Raw was billed as "the Rock Appreciation Night", in honor of his victory over Austin.
-That night, he was attacked by a debuting Goldberg.
+The next night, Raw was billed as "the Rock Appreciation Night", in honor of the Rock's victory over Austin.
+That night, the Rock was attacked by a debuting Goldberg.
 At Backlash on April 27, Goldberg defeated the Rock, who then briefly left WWE to film Walking Tall.

 Final feuds and departure (2003–2004)

 On the June 2 episode of Raw, the Rock joined the Highlight Reel and attacked Christian and Chris Jericho with Booker T, turning face once again.
-He would later return on the December 8 episode of Raw to help Mick Foley against La Résistance.
+The Rock would later return on the December 8 episode of Raw to help Mick Foley against La Résistance.
 In 2004, the Rock aided Mick Foley in his feud against Evolution, leading to a reunion of the Rock 'n' Sock Connection.
 They lost against Ric Flair, Randy Orton, and Batista in a handicap match at WrestleMania XX on March 14, 2004, when Orton pinned Foley after an RKO.
 This was Johnson's final wrestling match until November 2011.
 The Rock appeared in WWE sporadically following WrestleMania XX.
 He made returns to provide support for Eugene against Jonathan Coachman and made a cameo in his hometown of Miami, where he confronted Randy Orton.
 On the August 23 episode of Raw, he hosted a pie-eating contest, as part of the WWE Diva Search, and ended the segment by giving Coachman a People's Elbow.
-The Rock's contract with WWE then ended and he started his full-time acting career.
+The Rock's contract with WWE then ended on December 31, 2004 and he started his full-time acting career.